shaodongw/livescribe/README.md

 # Usage

+To convert the file named `file.xml` to `file.scrbl`:

 ```
 raco livescribe file.xml
 ```

-This command creates a file named `file.scrbl` in the directory where `file.xml` is found.
+To convert the file named `file.xml` to `file.scrbl`, and render `file.scrbl` as an HTML file named `file.html`, as if by running `scribble --html file.scrbl`:

 ```
 raco livescribe -r html file.xml
 ```

-In addition to creating a file named `file.scrbl` as described above, it also creates a file named `file.html`, as if by running `scribble --html file.scrbl`.
-The list of available options to the `-r` switch are available by running:
+To display the list of available command line options and switches:

 ```
 raco livescribe -h